-This article covers the methods to check for cleats wear for major brands such as Shimano, Look, Speedplay and Time.
+This article explains how to check for worn-out cleats for major brands such as Shimano, Look, Speedplay, and Time.

-Here are four common signs indicating it’s about time to replace the cleats with a new one.
+Here are four common signs indicating it’s about time to replace the cycling cleats with new ones.

 - Wear indicator.
 Shimano and Look cleats have wear indicators.
 Replace the cleats once the wear indicators are visible.

 - Shoe unclips unexpectedly.
-A worn-out cleat doesn’t lock onto the pedals as expected and this usually happens when you’re riding off the saddle.
+A worn-out cleat doesn’t lock onto the pedals as expected; this usually happens when riding off the saddle.

 - Safety.
 A worn-out cleat poses a risk to yourself and the group you’re riding with.
 Worn-out cleats can cause you to unclip unexpectedly, especially when riding off the saddle.